Paris Musee Pasteur museum dedicated to Louis Pasteur

-Known as one of the pioneers of microbiology, Louis Pasteur is famous for his discovery of a vaccine against rabies along with the pasteurisation process, and this museum was first opened in 1936 within the Pasteur Institute that Louis Pasteur founded in 1888.
+Known as one of the pioneers of microbiology, Louis Pasteur is famous for his discovery of a vaccine against rabies along with the pasteurisation process, and the Paris Musee Pasteur museum was first opened in 1936 within the Pasteur Institute that Louis Pasteur founded in 1888.

 Louis Pasteur was born on 27th December 1822 to a family of tanners in the town of Dole that is located in the Franche Comte region of France and he used to enjoy art along with science.